-If you are navigating the roads of Miami, you might expect a distracted, intoxicated, inattentive, or otherwise negligent driver’s insurance carrier to compensate you for your injuries and financial losses.
-However, the risk of being involved in a car accident where this is not an option is fairly high because there are many crashes that involve uninsured or hit and run drivers.
+If you are navigating the roads of Miami, you might expect a distracted, intoxicated, inattentive, or otherwise negligent driver’s insurance carrier to compensate you for your injuries and financial losses caused by that driver.
+However, the risk of being involved in a car accident with an uninsured driver is very high.
 Even when the at-fault driver remains at the scene of the crash and has insurance, the unsafe driver might still lack adequate insurance to cover the full value of your loss.
-These complications are compounded by Florida’s no-fault regime for auto accident claims.
+These complications are compounded by Florida’s no-fault laws for auto accident claims.
 Car accident victims must look to their own insurer to provide financial compensation.
 Uninsured motorist/Underinsured motorist (UM/UIM coverage) is a supplemental form of coverage that can provide valuable compensation in these situations.

 Many motorists never pay much attention to UM/UIM coverage because they underestimate the risk of ever needing to take advantage of this type of coverage.
 This false sense of security is misguided because it is estimated that 23 percent of Florida drivers have no insurance.
 Further, higher premiums and difficulty in obtaining coverage faced by the worst drivers means uninsured motorists are often the worst drivers.